 The Office of Multicultural Services is an administrative department within the Division of Academic and Student Affairs.
 The physical location of the department is in the K.U.
 Multicultural Center.
 All operations and functions of the Center are preformed through Multicultural Services, though the two terms are often used interchangeably in the community, as well as, in the department.

-You may visit the Center to attend any of our programs, a study in the study lounge or resource room, meet with a friend and/or just relax between classes.
+You may visit to Center to attend any of our programs, study in the study lounge or resource room, meet with friends and/or just relax between classes.
 Some of the rooms within the Center are available to reserve meeting space for smaller events such as group gatherings or workshop presentations.
 Room reservation priority is given to student organizations and programs that focus on multiculturalism and diversity.